Labour candidates and parties in Canada: In Nova Scotia

 The five joined with six United Farmer MLAs to form the official opposition in the legislature with United Farmer MLA Daniel G. MacKenzie as leader.
 All the United Farmer and ILP MLAs were defeated in the 1925 general election, but one of them, Archibald Terris, was elected in 1928 representing Cumberland County; he did not run for re-election in 1933.

 The Nova Scotia Co-operative Commonwealth Federation began running candidates with the 1933 general election and became the New Democratic Party in 1961.
 In 1982 the Cape Breton Labour Party was formed by MLA Paul MacEwan after he was expelled from the NDP.
 It ran 14 candidates in the 1984 general election but MacEwan was the only candidate to win the seat.
-The party soon dissolved and MacEwan was re-elected in 1988 as an independent before joining the Nova Scotia Liberal Party in 1990.
+The party soon dissolved.
+MacEwan was re-elected in 1988 as an independent before joining the Nova Scotia Liberal Party in 1990.

 In Quebec

 A number of members of the Legislative Assembly of Quebec were labelled Parti ouvrier (Labour Party) from the 1890 election until the 1931 election.
 They represented predominantly labour-class neighbourhoods in Montreal and Quebec City and consisted of: